prebid/prebid.github.io/dev-docs/bidders/adbookpsp.md

 pbs: false
 ---

 *NOTE*: The AdBookPSP Bidder Adapter requires setup and approval before use.
+The adapter uses custom targeting keys that require a dedicated Google Ad Manager setup to work.
 Please reach out to your AdbookPSP representative for more details.

 ### Bid Params